Sunhick/git-stats/README.md

 # Build with GUI support
 $ make build-gui

+# Build with GUI support using direct proxy (for network issues)
+$ GOPROXY=direct make build-gui

 # Launch GUI mode (you need to specify repository path)
 $ ./git-stats-gui -gui /path/to/your/repository